ivyvo-hub/Diageo-B2B-Off-Trade-Spirit-Sales-Analytics-Forecast-H1-2025-/README.md

 The original dataset is published by the State of Iowa [here](https://data.iowa.gov/Sales-Distribution/Iowa-Liquor-Sales/m3tr-qhgy).

-This project uses the **Iowa Liquor Sales dataset**, published by the Iowa Department of Commerce (Alcoholic Beverages Division).

 Due to GitHub's 100MB file size limit, the clean data file is stored externally.
 You can download them from the following link:
 [Download Clean Data (Google Drive)](https://drive.google.com/drive/folders/1ZRJAlXUiVSlFWLSQEbODIKitI3hKUYLV?usp=sharing)